BottomTxt/BottomTxt/README.md

 - 👋 Hi there!
-I’m Dontese
+I’m Dontese :^)
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Quantitative finance and Data Analytics
-- 🌱 I’m currently learning Python and a bit of SQL
+- 🌱 I’m currently learning R and Java

 <!---